Henry Louis, Prince of Nassau-Saarbrücken: Life

 He studied physics, first in Strasbourg and from 1782 to 1785 in Göttingen.
 Then he went on his Grand Tour.
 In 1786, he was in Berlin and in the spring of 1787 in Italy.

-On 14 May 1793 he had to flee when French troop attacked Neunkirchen castle.
+On 14 May 1793 he had to flee when French troop attacked Schloss Jägersberg in Neunkirchen.
 He entered Prussian military service.
 He had to watch when his ancestral castle went up in flames in October 1793.
 On 14 November 1793, he was promoted to colonel in the Prussian cavalry.

 In 1794 his father died and he inherited the title of Prince.
 However, Nassau-Saarbrücken was still occupied by French revolutionary troops and he could not rule his principality.

 In 1797 he died after a fall from a horse.
 Since he had no descendants, Nassau-Saarbrücken fell to his first cousin once removed, Prince Charles William of Nassau-Usingen (his father's first cousin).
 His half brother Adolph came of age in 1805 and resumed the title Prince of Nassau-Saarbrücken.